 “Our triumph this season is definitely our natural plant-based indigo dyes,” said Paul Dillinger, VP, head of global product innovation at Levi Strauss & Co., adding that the dyes use less water and fewer chemicals.
 “We continue to work hard to find plant-based indigo solutions that are capable of the reach we need of standing up to commercial washes.”

-The unique fabric is the product Levi’s ongoing exploration of Stony Creek Colors’ plant-based, pre-reduced IndiGold indigo dye.
+The unique fabric is the product of Levi’s ongoing exploration of Stony Creek Colors’ plant-based, pre-reduced IndiGold indigo dye.

 In 2021, through its participation in Fashion for Good’s Accelerator Program, the Springfield, Tenn.-based natural dye manufacturer started providing IndiGold to select denim mills used by Levi’s to run performance trials with different denim dyeing systems.
 With the goal of “unlocking key learnings around shade application and other efficiencies,” the project aimed to have garments dyed with IndiGold dye on the market by late this year or early next.